 With QDA®, expert panelists are trained to score each sample using defined attributes.
 For instance, 20 sensory descriptors ranging from creaminess, bitterness, sweetness, coarse texture, vegetal, floral, or nutty character may be used to describe chocolate.
 The rating of these attributes involves using, for instance, intensity scales ranging from 0 (low attribute intensity) to 10 (high intensity).
 Score averages are then calculated and compared statistically to identify differences between the samples.
 Sensory profile maps for each product are generated, and outliers and product groupings are identified.

 When using the Pivot methodology, the judging can take the form of free comments where experts use their own words to describe each chocolate sample.
 The panel’s comments are analyzed using lexical analysis then graphed and statistically processed.
 AI is a newly emerging tool that lends itself well to lexical analysis.
+Learn to learn more about the pivot profile test?
+See how wine, plant-based yogurts and kombucha case studies.

 Scenario 3 – Consumer Tests